 Lois Richardson, California Hospital Association attorney, mentioned that almost all hospitals in the country are suffering and complained of a shortage of nurses.
 She said, “we have fewer nurses than patients in hospitals.”

 The staffing shortage in California is so severe that Scripps Health is Looking to temporarily carry out a consolidation scheme for some of its health care centers with more patients than nurses.
 Job openings in California have increased by 57%, while vacancies have increased to about 95%; people are seriously considering the Phlebotomy school.
+Organisations have been navigating this problem with the help of the best rn staffing agency.

 Health Workers Not Showing Interest in Work